 When do claims arise?
 Today, we are seeing claims arise when trustees fail to select prudent investment advisors, or selecting advisors and funds which have high internal charges.
 A recent claim against The Home Depot charges that 401(k) participants are being shortchanged in their retirement funds due to high fund maintenance costs and charges.

-Fiduciary liability will also protect fiduciaries when they are held liability for the acts, errors and omissions of outside entities that provide administrative and related services to their ERISA benefit funds.
+Fiduciary liability will also protect fiduciaries when they have held liability for the acts, errors and omissions of outside entities that provide administrative and related services to their ERISA benefit funds.
 This may include third party actuaries, accountants, attorneys, consultants, investment advisors, trust companies and investment management companies.

 The differences between Fiduciary Liability, Employee Benefit Liability and Fidelity